Skip to main content

-Libraries can also use social media as a way of encouraging new customers in
+Many libraries are using social media to announce events, promote their services and generally stay in touch with users and communities.
+Libraries can also use social media as a way of encouraging new customers in using their services.

 Blog